-- 1. When an investigation about bullying is required, the following procedures will be followed: - A 'no blame' approach and process in the first instance. - Those involved to be interviewed and made aware of the suspected bullying. - They will be given the opportunity to give their side of the story and will be asked to complete an incident report. - At this stage, there might not be any consequences and an educative conversation with the student regarding respectful and right behaviours followed by the completion of a Responsible Thinking Plan and recorded in the SBS.
-The incident may be deemed as not bullying (Refer to bullying definition).
+1. When an investigation about bullying is required, the following procedures will be followed:

+- A 'no blame' approach and process in the first instance. - Those involved to be interviewed and made aware of the suspected bullying. - They will be given the opportunity to give their side of the story and will be asked to complete an incident report. - At this stage, there might not be any consequences and an educative conversation with the student regarding respectful and right behaviours followed by the completion of a Responsible Thinking Planand recorded in Engage.
+The incident may be deemed as not bullying (refer to bullying definition).
 The student also to be informed that a courtesy call home will be made. - Parents contacted as a courtesy to let them know their child has been spoken with. - 2.
-If bullying is identified, leadership team (including Middle Leaders) members may choose to use the following methods with the students involved: - Mediation - Individual counselling - Withdrawal - Planning
+If bullying is identified, leadership team (including Middle Leaders) members may choose to use the following methods with the students involved: - Mediation - Individual counselling - Withdrawal - Planning - Suspension

-Parents of both the perpetrator (the child exhibiting the bullying behaviour) and the target will be notified of the level and severity of the incident and its consequences.
-A record of the incident is kept on file.
+Parents of both the child exhibiting the bullying behaviour and the target will be notified of the level and severity of the incident and its consequences.
+A record of the incident is recorded in Engage.